 - The weird and delightful side of the internet.

 I miss the flying toasters part of the web.
 The absurd, the odd, the artful.
-The part at looks at the internet as a culture, and not just a distributor.
+The part that looks at the internet as a culture, and not just a distributor.
 MSCHF does this wonderfully.

 If you are working on concepts or ideas related to this – please reach out and let me know.